 - If you decide your therapist is not a good fit, it’s okay to look for someone else.

 - Consider whether you’d like to try individual treatment, couples therapy, or family therapy and whether you want to receive in-person or online therapy.

 Other Mental Health Tips For LGBTQIA+ Individuals

-In addition to seeking affirmative therapy, there are other actions you can take and resources you can help maintain or improve your mental health as an individual of the queer community:
+In addition to seeking affirmative therapy with licensed therapists, there are other actions you can take and resources you can help maintain or improve your mental health as an individual of the queer community:

-- Find a safe space or other supportive environment, which may be in-person and/or online.
+- Find a safe space or other accepting and supportive environment, which may be in-person or online.

 - Find the nearest LGBTQIA+ community health center, which gender-diverse people often consider to be valuable resources.

 - For students, join a student-run Gender & Sexualities Alliance Network to build resilience in the community and organize with other youth who identify as LGBTQIA+.

 - Read about LGBTQIA+ journeys on the It Gets Better Project website.

 - Read books and listen to podcasts created by people whose gender and/or sexuality do not conform with societal expectations, which can provide a sense of connection, joy, improved self-worth, and acceptance.

 - Consider incorporating preventative practices, even if you’re satisfied with your current state of mental health.
 These may include talking about your feelings with friends and/or family, getting enough sleep, practicing positive self-talk, eating a balanced diet, staying physically active, socializing, volunteering, and practicing mindfulness or meditation.